 As part of nearly every garden care visit, I gathered a bouquet of flowers for the client.
 I used the greenery, flowers, and vases on hand and eschewed industry-standard equipment such as floral-foam and tape that ease designing but leave plastic and microplastic debris.
 These freely structured bouquets prompted many clients to exclaim with surprise and delight: “Did that come out of my yard?”
 Floral arrangements distilled the garden, its seasonality and abundance.

 I arranged foraged materials for two family weddings, and for Provisions, a local-source restaurant in Vallejo.
 One gardening client repeatedly expressed worry that my floral craft would become lucrative, supercede my gardening business, and lead me to stop gardening for her.
 I haven’t yet taken flowers so far.

 An enthusiastic doodler, I've earned a minor award in political cartooning, a research apprenticeship in scientific illustration, and a spot in Vallejo's Art Window Project, pictured above.
 I made the outline for that four-foot long painting of a salmon with masking tape and primer, then invited visitors at the Vallejo Ranger Station to paint in a collage of what brings them joy in nature.
 The youngest participant was two.
 Everyone signed their names and we peeled off the tape.
 The salmon is one of a quartet from that project.

 I post some of my drawings on Instagram.

-After several photographic phases as a high schooler and undergraduate, in less of in a mood for post-processing, I settled into to a quiet life on Instagram, capturing light with my iPhone 4 or SE plus a jewler's loupe for a macro lens.
+After intensive photographic phases as a high schooler and undergraduate, in less of in a mood for post-processing, I settled into to a quiet life on Instagram, capturing light with my iPhone 4 then SE plus a jewler's loupe for a macro lens.
 That phase includes most of the photos on this website.
 I recently made my account public: @merielmelendrezmees

 I love this elemental medium, this practice of blending earth with water and baking it with fire to hold air.